 What is cathodic protection?

-Cathodic protection (CP) is a technique used to control a metal substance’s corrosion in various applications.
-Some common areas that apply this science are fuel tanks, pier pilings, ships, offshore oil platforms and casings, metal reinforcement bars for concrete structures, and pipelines.
+Cathodic protection (CP) is used to control a metal substance’s corrosion in various applications.
+Typical applications applying this science are fuel tanks, pier pilings, ships, offshore oil platforms and casings, metal reinforcement bars for concrete structures, and pipelines.

 To simplify cathodic protection, assume you have a metal pipeline, and you need to protect it against corrosion.
 We supplement pipelines with CP after being protected with an anti-corrosion system (coating or wrap), such as Trenton Wax Tape, as the primary form of corrosion protection.
 Otherwise, the cathodic protection required to combat corrosion for an uncoated pipeline is excessive.

 The first step in cathodic protection is to take the metal you are trying to protect (pipeline) and turn it into a cathode.
 A pipe usually is anodic; it contains positively charged particles.
 By supplying an electric current, the line becomes passive or cathodic.
-The science reveals that as long as the flow arrives at the cathode (pipeline) faster than oxygen is, then corrosion will be prevented or significantly slowed.
+The science reveals that corrosion will be prevented or significantly slowed as long as the flow arrives at the cathode (pipeline) faster than oxygen.

 Pipelines commonly use Impressed Current Cathodic Protection (ICCP), which uses a rectifier and anodes buried in the ground.
 The rectifier (a DC power source) supplies electrons to the system stopping corrosion of the pipeline.
 Since the anodes do not surrender many electrons, they do not rust much either.

 Sometimes it is more economical to use a galvanic anode system.
 The anodes (Magnesium, Zinc, or Aluminum) are the electron source and are sacrificed and corrode over the steel pipeline.